Des Rosiers Architects

 DeRosiers has a long history with the NanaWall product line.
 Five years ago he traveled to Germany with nine other prestigious architects to see NanaWall’s factory.
 He was “totally blown away by the tests at the absolutely gorgeous plant,” he said.
 He witnessed windows shot with 100 mph jets of water.
 (Impressively, not a drop entered through the windows, he recalls.)
 Consequently, DeRosiers never even considered other competitors for the Pine Lake project, because “NanaWall has the best closing and sealing system of all manufacturers.”
 DeRosiers should know; he has installed the product many times and will continue doing so.

 The result is a Zen-like oasis that is remarkable for its design.
 The West Bloomfield pool house has two zero-edge pools; the smaller one is a sauna and the larger one is an “endless pool.”
-The space is uncluttered, with all of furniture positioned near the lake.
+The space is uncluttered, with all of the furniture positioned near the lake.

 The pool house and its NanaWall opening jut out from the house in a zigzag pattern.
 The facade of the building is made out of Wisconsin Fond Du Lac stone.
 This same stone, laid in the ashlar pattern, was installed in the pool house and on the privacy patio wall, further blurring the lines between indoor and outdoor spaces.
 Not surprisingly, the patio and pool house floor are mortared with the same tessellated French limestone.